Updated according to the provisions of the Decree by Italian Prime Minister of 26 April 2020.

 The Italian Government recommends checking the status of flights and means of public transport on the websites of overland, sea and air transport companies before setting off.

 - Movement of people, with public or private means of transport, to a municipality different from the municipality where they currently are, with the exception of well-founded business reasons, urgent matters, movement due to health reasons, is prohibited.
 Movements will be possible only if justified by business needs or circumstances of need or health reasons to be proved with a self-declaration that can also be made on the spot filling in forms supplied by police authorities.
+In addition, starting from 4 May 2020 it’s permitted to visit one’s family and relatives.
 Compliance checks of mobility restrictions will concern roads and highways, trains and railway stations, airports (with the exception of transferring passengers.
 For Schengen and non-Schengen departures, self-declarations will be requested only for residents or people living in the areas subject to restrictions.
 For Schengen and non-Schengen arrivals, passengers will have to justify the purpose of their trip upon entry), cruise ships (Venice).

 - Movement to a house different to one’s place of residence, included second homes used for holiday, on holidays and pre-holidays, and on the days immediately preceding or following holidays and pre-holidays is prohibited